 For users on policies that use Adaptive Authentication for MFA, every login-related event records the risk calculation, risk reasons, and whether login was passed through with or without a second-factor challenge.

-This screenshot shows a login event for a user on a policy with Risk level set to Low (calculated risk of 20 or higher requires MFA).
-Because the risk level for the login attempt was calculated as 34, the user was challenged for a second authentication factor:
+The screenshot below shows a login event for a user on a policy with Risk level set to Low (calculated risk between 5 - 25 results in MFA requirement).
+Because the risk level for the login attempt was calculated as 34, the user was challenged for a second authentication factor.

 You can view these events in either of the following ways: